deckarep/corebench/README.md

 * * Multi-threading overhead: starvation, race conditions, live-locks and priority inversion
 * * The list goes on...

+### F.A.Q.
+ - Q: Why is 48 the max amount of cores this utility supports?
+ - A: Because DigitalOcean is the first provider and that is their beefiest box.

+ - Q: What happens to the server and the code after the benchmark completes?
+ - A: The default behavior is the server is destroyed along with the code and benchmark data.
+There is a setting that allows you to leave the server running if you'd like to log in and inspect the results using the --leave-running flag.

+ - Q: Why is DigitalOcean the first provider?
+ - A: Easy, because their droplets fire up the FAST allowing a quick feedback loop during development of this project.

+ - Q: When you will you add Google Cloud, AWS, {other-provider} next?
+ - A: Google Cloud is next because they offer per minute billing which is great to save money.
+I'm hoping the community can help me build other providers along with refactoring as necessary to align the API.

+ - Q: Why did you build this tool?
+ - A: Because I wanted to quick way to execute remote benchmarks on cloud servers that are beefy (large number of cores).

+ - Q: Will you eventually support other languages?
+ - A: Meybe. :) Did I mention this code is open source?

+ - Q: Why is your code sloppy?
+ - A: Because I'm currently in rapid prototype mode...don't worry it will get a lot better.
+Also through the power of open-source...yada, yada, yada.

+ - Q: Doesn't this cost money everytime you need to fire up a benchmark?
+ - A: Yes, yes it does...you have been warned.
+ - A: If you want to test-drive, you can use a weak single core instance which costs like a penny an hour.

 ### Caution:
 * This utility is in active development, API is in flux and is expected to change
 * This project and its maintainers are NOT responsible for any monetary charges, overages, fees as a result of the auto-provision process during proper usage of the script, bugs in the script or because you decided to leave a cloud server running for months